Justification of Red List Category

 The species's distribution in Finland contracted markedly between 1974-1978 and 1986-1989 and disappeared from Finnish Lapland, but the reasons for this decline are unknown (Tyler 2018).
 The species may be vulnerable to future climate change (Virkkala et al. 2008).

 Bern Convention Appendix II.

 Conservation Actions Proposed

-Studies are needed on the ecology, reproductive biology and food, with particular focus on causes of decline and species conservation.
-Identification and protection of key areas should also be undertaken.
+Study the species's ecology, reproductive biology and food sources, with particular focus on the causes of decline and on the conservation of the species.
+Identify and protect key areas within its range.

 Text account compilers